 Give your patio an intimate feeling with some horizontal screening.
 For example, use up pieces of leftover pine from other projects.

 More homeowners are constructing privacy fences featuring unusual designs rather than standard planks.
-This weaved design really stands out for being a little different.
+For example, a woven design is becoming more popular.

-Another contemporary trend is towards uneven screen designs, like the one below.
-It adds interest and dynamism to an otherwise plain fence.
+Another contemporary trend is towards uneven screen designs and uneven heights.
+Things like interlinked slats also add interest and dynamism to an otherwise plain fence.

 Basic lattice is very affordable from gardening and building supply shops, and you can easily spruce it up with a coat of paint.
 The beauty of a lattice is that it offers privacy but still allows in lots of light.
 Fill your lattice with gorgeous greenery, such as jasmine.
 You might also look at fast-growing vines like trumpet vine.
 But remember their fast-paced growth means more maintenance will be needed.

-This may not offer too much privacy, but if you made sliding privacy screens, it may allow you to customise your screens at different times of the day.
+It may not offer complete privacy, but if you made sliding privacy screens, it may allow you to customise your screens at different times of the day.

 Love the natural look?
 Use a bunch of cedar wood planks to create a simple DIY outdoor privacy fence.

-Nostalgic vibes here with a curved privacy fence constructed from retro breezeblocks at this home in Sorrento.
-These blocks allow the breeze through (duh!) while creating a pretty pattern and adding 1950s flavours.
+Create nostalgic vibes with a curved privacy fence constructed from retro breezeblocks.
+These blocks allow the breeze through (duh!) while creating a pretty pattern and adding Mid-Century flavour.

-You can always find the right wood stain colour to match your house and style, such as this lovely warm chocolate colour.
+You can always find the right wood stain colour to match your house and style, such as a lovely warm chocolate colour.

 Or if you’re after something a little more muted, perhaps grey is something that will work with your home.

 Simple, but always deluxe in appearance.
-A gazebo-like this offers plenty of privacy and with its drapes for walls, quickly converts to a pool change room.
+A gazebo offers plenty of privacy and with its drapes for walls, quickly converts to a pool change room.

-Worried about dampness or just want something a little more modern?
-You can get really great quality metal privacy fences which look fabulous.
+Worried about dampness or just want something a little more modern than timber?
+You can get really great quality metal privacy fences that look fabulous.
+Contemporary and stylish, black metal fencing works just as well as black timber slats do.
+Visually, you can hardly tell the difference.

 DIY fencing ideas